matloff/omsi/README.md

   * If the server is run through a static IP address, it is conceivable that a dishonest student will take the exam at a location not in the classroom, thus enabling illicit "consultation" by hiring, say, dishonest graduate students for help.
-Sign-in papers etc. can be used to avoid this.
+Sign-in sheets etc. can be used to avoid this.

 Note that the server will record the transactions by the